Why Is Katie Ledecky So Good At 1500

 Q: How important is pacing in the 1500m, and what are some strategies for effective pacing?

 A: Pacing is crucial in the 1500m.
-Starting too fast can lead to premature fatigue, while starting too slow can leave you with too much energy at the end.
+Day to day, starting too fast can lead to premature fatigue, while starting too slow can leave you with too much energy at the end.
 Aim for a consistent, sustainable pace that you can maintain throughout the distance.
 Practice pacing in training using a pace clock or a wearable device to monitor your splits.

 Q: What role does mental toughness play in the 1500m, and how can swimmers develop it?